 It is said to be TCM's most prescribed herbal preparation.
 TCM herbalists harvest the bark and flowers to prepare tinctures and teas that promote a sense of well being.
 Some people report experiencing a sense of euphoria.

 I love to lay in the hammock in the shade of blooming Mimosa.
 It is nicknamed the Happiness Tree appropriately.
-The fragrance smells so good that it encourages deep yoga breaths calming the mind and create a tranquil scene.
-Neighborhood Citrus and Magnolia trees raise caterpillars who emerge from their chrysalis' as giant hungry swallowtails and they love to feed on mimosa flowers.
-Fluttering in place, one blossom at a time, they flit around the tree in an exotic butterfly show.
+The fragrance smells so good that it encourages deep yoga breaths calming the mind and creating a tranquil scene for an exotic butterfly show.
+In my neighborhood, Citrus and Magnolia trees raise caterpillars who emerge from their chrysalis' as giant hungry swallowtails and they love to feed on mimosa flowers.
+Fluttering in place, one blossom at a time, they dance around the tree.
 See the video posted below of Swallowtail Butterflies gathering on Mimosa.
 Last summer, I prepared tea from the flowers and served Happy Tea to neighborhood moms.
 This summer I picked flowers, stripped some bark and decided to preserve it.

 See the pictures and links below for more detailed information about this powerful herb.